ABOUT The High Holy Days at

 A pianist will accompany the Cantor and Choir.
 At Kol Nidre – and on Yom Kippur afternoon – we are blessed with the beautiful strings of the cello.
 During creative moments in the service, Cantor Anesi will grace us with guitar.

-The Shofar is sounded at three services: once at the beginning of Rosh Hashanah Eve, many times late on Rosh Hashanah Morning and once more at the end of the Yom Kippur.
-If you are able to sound the Shofar (or any brass instrument) we invite you to see Rabbi Fridkis to take part in Sounding the Shofar before the congregation.
+The Shofar is sounded at three services: once at the beginning of Rosh Hashanah Eve, many times late on Rosh Hashanah Morning and once again at the end of the Yom Kippur.
+If you are able to sound the Shofar (or any brass instrument) we invite you to see Rabbi Fridkis to add your Shofar sound in front of the congregation.

 What is unique about High Holy Day services at TUJ?